RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 export default App
 ```

-At this point its always worth, starting the app and opening your `developer console` and checking that the app runs and without any errors:
+At this point, its always worth, starting the app and opening your `developer console` and checking that the app runs and without any errors:

 ```bash
 yarn && yarn start